schmid07/Pewlett-Hackard-Analysis/README.md

 - Part 2 of the analysis shows that there will be approximately 1,500 employees who could potentially assume mentorship type roles.

 ## Conclusion
 In running an additional query, there will be 90,938 roles that will likely need to be filled within the next few years.
 While there will likely be a large number of retirees, there appears to be enough people to provide mentorship to younger members of the organization.
 There are approximately 65,000 current employees with birth dates between Jan 1 1961 and December 31 1966.
-It would be helpful to run an additional query on the number of potential mentees broken out by department.
+It would be helpful to run an additional query on the number of potential mentees broken out by department and an additional query broken out by title and department.